AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/pega-profile.md

 >[!IMPORTANT]
 >
->This documentation page was created by Pegasystems.
+>The destination connector and documentation page are created and maintained by Pegasystems.
 For any inquiries or update requests, please contact Pega directly [here](mailto:support@pega.com).

 ## Use cases